 The course is designed to enable students to experience theatre on a personal level and achievement in this subject is reflected in how students develop, extend and refine the knowledge, skills and attitudes necessary for studying theatre.
 Students' individual ability to be creative and imaginative and to communicate in dramatic form will be developed and extended through the theoretical and practical content of the course.

 Course Content

 - Inquiring

-- Developing
+- Developing •

 - Presenting

 - Evaluating

-Task 1: Solo theatre piece (HL only)
+Task 1: Production Proposal (SL 30% and HL 20%)